Experienced Truck Accident Attorneys in Orlando, FL

 However, with so many of these vehicles traversing Florida highways and interstates on a daily basis, there’s an added danger to other cars on the road.
 After all, crashes with vehicles of such weight, mass, and force can be far more devastating and complicated than standard passenger cars.
 Because truck accident cases are often complex, they require a knowledgeable and skilled Orlando truck accident lawyer to help you file a lawsuit.
 The opinions of expert witnesses, effective use of discovery, and an immediate and thorough investigation of the accident scene are all vital to your injury claim.
 At Wooten, Kimbrough, Damaso & Dennis, P.A., we can help.

 Semi-trucks are approximately 20 times larger than the average vehicle and can weigh up to 80,000 pounds when fully loaded, putting the average car at a distinct disadvantage if involved in an accident.
-If you or a family member have been in an accident with a commercial truck, tractor-trailer, or an 18-wheeler, it’s essential to contact an experienced Orlando truck accident lawyer as soon as possible to help you file a lawsuit and retain the compensation you deserve for any lost wages, medical expenses, vehicular damage, and psychological trauma linked with the crash.
+If you or a family member have been in an accident with a commercial truck, tractor-trailer, or an 18-wheeler, it’s essential to contact an experienced truck accident lawyer in Orlando, FL as soon as possible to help you file a lawsuit and retain the compensation you deserve for any lost wages, medical expenses, vehicular damage, and psychological trauma linked with the crash.

 The injuries sustained in commercial truck accidents are frequently severe and catastrophic and can sometimes last a lifetime.
 Wooten, Kimbrough, Damaso & Dennis, P.A. has been representing trucking accident victims and their families throughout Central Florida for over 50 years.
 We fight to obtain fair compensation for all our client’s damages, including medical bills, future medical treatment, loss of wages, loss of future earnings, pain and suffering, and more.
 Contact us today to learn more about how we can help you.